Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Spectral Flow Learning Theory

 Finally, note that $\|\mathsf J+\mathsf A\|_{\mathcal L(\mathcal W)}$ is bounded under Assumption~\ref{as:bound_step_ratio}.
-Therefore we can absorb constants by setting $C_{\rm fit}\ge C_{\rm flow} \|\mathsf J+\mathsf A\|_{\mathcal L(\mathcal W)}^2$ and $C_{\rm bias}\coloneqq C_{{\rm LTE},\widehat f}^2+C_{{\rm LTE},f_\rho}^2$.
+Therefore, we can absorb constants by setting $C_{\rm fit}\ge C_{\rm flow} \|\mathsf J+\mathsf A\|_{\mathcal L(\mathcal W)}^2$ and $C_{\rm bias}\coloneqq 2C_{{\rm LTE}}^2$.
 Substituting these into \eqref{eq:th:vec_field_pac:pf:LTE_flow-fshp-bound} completes the proof of \eqref{eq:vf-pac-bound}. \end{proof}

-An immediate insight from \eqref{eq:vf-pac-bound} is that the excess risk compose of two parts: (i) the statistic fitting error term $\log(4/\eta) \ell^{-{2r}/{(2r+\beta)}}$ that scales down as number of sampling data increase; (ii) the discretization error term $\mathbb{E}[H^{2p+2}]$ that scales down as the average step size goes to zero.
-The discretization error is independent of $\ell$, therefore, Theorem~\ref{th:vec_field_pac} predicts that we need to control both $\ell$ and $H$ to reduce the excess risk of $\widehat f$.
-However, there are some caveats to be addressed regarding the $\mathsf{B}$-observability constant $c_{\rm obs}$.
+An insight from \eqref{eq:vf-pac-bound} is that the excess risk is composed of: (i) the statistical fitting error term $\log(4/\eta) \ell^{-{2r}/{(2r+\beta)}}$ that scales down as the number of sampling data increases; and (ii) the discretization error term $\mathbb{E}[H^{2p+2}]$ that scales down as the average step size goes to zero.
+The discretization error is independent of $\ell$, therefore, Theorem~\ref{th:vec_field_pac} predicts that we need to control both $\ell$ and $H$ to reduce the excess risk of $\widehat f$, and consequently $\widehat{\Phi}$.
+Applications of Theorem~\ref{th:vec_field_pac} includes~\cite {leung2025learning}, and situations when the system identification algorithm explicitly depends on a linear discretization step.